ldionne/cppnow-2013-d2/4_d2/2_design_and_usage.md

 # Design and usage

-<!SLIDE bullets incremental>
+<!SLIDE smbullets>
 ## `d2` needs to record 4 types of events

-* Lock acquire and release
+* Lock acquires and releases
-* Thread start and join
+* Thread starts and joins

 <!SLIDE centered-code>